AntarikshVerma/containerapp/README.md

 # Containerize your first dotnet core application
-This application is to demonstarte how to containerize a dot net core web application using docker
+This application is to demonstrate how to containerize a dot net core web application using docker

 # What and Why Containers-